ISISComputingGroup/ibex_developers_manual/GUI_development/Designing-for-Colour-Blindness.md

 This page provides some tips on designing displays that are suitable for people with normal vision and those with colour blindness.

 ## Tips
 1. Don't rely on colour alone to distinguish between elements of the display.
-Combine colours with different shapes (with outlines, in black, say).
+Combine colours with different shapes (with outlines, in black, say) or text.
 1. In graphs, combine colours with line styles (solid lines, dashed lines, alternative dots-dashes, etc.).
 1. Avoid colour combinations that colour-blind people find difficult to distinguish.
    1. [Colour Combinations](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/Colour_Combinations.pptx) illustrates some poor and some good colour combinations.